JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_radar_simulator.rst

      * 4 : Rayleigh with 6th order for attenuation calculations
      * 7 : T-matrix scattering (from lookup tables reading)

-   * NPTS_GAULAG : number of points of the quadrature
+   * :code:`NPTS_GAULAG` : number of points of the quadrature

-   * XGRID : size of the Cartesian grid (m)
+   * :code:`XGRID` : size of the Cartesian grid (m)

-   * LFALL : if true takes into account hydrometeor fall speeds
+   * :code:`LFALL` : if true takes into account hydrometeor fall speeds

-   * LWREFL : if true takes into account the weighting by reflectivities
+   * :code:`LWREFL` : if true takes into account the weighting by reflectivities

-   * LWBSCS : if true takes into account the weighting by hydrometeor concentrations
+   * :code:`LWBSCS` : if true takes into account the weighting by hydrometeor concentrations

-   * XREFLMIN : minimum detectable reflectivity (in dBZ)
+   * :code:`XREFLMIN` : minimum detectable reflectivity (in dBZ)

-   * XREFLVDOPMIN : minimum detectable reflectivity to compute Doppler velocities (in dBZ; useless when LWREFL=.FALSE.)
+   * :code:`XREFLVDOPMIN` : minimum detectable reflectivity to compute Doppler velocities (in dBZ; useless when LWREFL=.FALSE.)

-   * LSNRT : if true ZHH ZER ZEI ZES ZEG and doppler velocity are thresholded when NR < XSNRMIN
+   * :code:`LSNRT` : if true ZHH ZER ZEI ZES ZEG and doppler velocity are thresholded when NR < XSNRMIN

-   * XSNRMIN : minimum SNR (used only if LSNRT=T)
+   * :code:`XSNRMIN` : minimum SNR (used only if LSNRT=T)